Mat Hoffman's Pro BMX: Reception

 Jon Thompson of AllGame gave the GBC version four stars out of five, saying that it "tries hard to live up to its big brother on the PlayStation, and it does a pretty good job of it, surprisingly.
 A diverse trick set is hampered only by stuffy controls, and the levels themselves are visually pleasing and fun to play.
 Hopefully, this is a sign of better things to come for the portable market."
 The same website gave the GBA and PC versions each three-and-a-half stars out of five, with Michael L. House saying of the former: "As an extreme sport that fills a specific niche, Mat Hoffman's Pro BMX will appeal more to bikers who've had hands-on experiences than casual gamers looking for a fun sport with less subjective scoring and easier controls"; and Thompson saying of the latter: "The host of different riders, bikes, and levels come together to create a cohesive package, and with the relative dearth of quality extreme sports games on the PC, the title is worthwhile.
 If you've played the game in console form, you won't find anything new here, but fans will find it undeniably fun."
+Scott Steinberg of Computer Games Magazine gave the same PC version three-and-a-half stars out of five, calling it "Breezy, lightweight entertainment at best.
+As a quick coffee break-style diversion, the product succeeds well enough."

+Dan Elektro of GamePro's July 2001 issue said of the PlayStation version, "If you're choosing between Mat and Mirra, there's no contest: Hoffman's gameplay and mechanics are much more fun.
+Between Hawk and Hoffman, well, THPS2 has the edge – but if you're specifically looking for two-wheeled thrills, Mat Hoffman's Pro BMX is the game to get."
+Four issues later, he called the Dreamcast version "an adequate port of a decent game, and as the Dreamcast software pool dries up, beggars can't be choosers.
+It's a shame nothing was done to take advantage of the Dreamcast specifically, but Mat Hoffman's Pro BMX stands as a fine game worth renting."
+Another issue later, however, Star Dingo said that the Game Boy Advance version "contains the wide variety of Career Mode goals and big bag of fun tricks you're used to.
+Even though they feel a little canned and inorganic, most of the stunts are easy to execute, thanks in part to a great tutorial mode.
+It's just too bad Mat Hoffman has such a tough act to follow."

-The game was a runner-up for GameSpots annual "Best Music" award among console games, which went to Metal Gear Solid 2: Sons of Liberty.
+The game was a runner-up for the "Best Music" award at GameSpot's Best and Worst of 2001 Awards, which went to Metal Gear Solid 2: Sons of Liberty.